Pandemic relapse spells trouble for India’s middle class

 The economy was one of the fastest growing when Prime Minister Narendra Modi suddenly yanked most of India’s currency out of circulation in 2016, targeting corruption.
 A major tax reform whose kinks are still being ironed out followed.
 Modi’s flagship Make in India program to energize manufacturing has floundered and unemployment has surged.

 The poor are suffering the most from the pandemic.
-But this is the first time in several decades that India’s middle class has taken such a big hit, said Vyas.
+But this is the first time in several decades that India’s middle class has taken such a big hit, Vyas said.

 After 40 years of hard work, tour company owner Babu was taking home about $2,000 a month.
 Business was going so well he took out a loan to buy his third tour bus.